Lymphoma Screening in Dallas, TX

 PET scans tend to be most useful in those who have Hodgkin lymphoma or high-grade non-Hodgkin lymphoma because the lymphoma cells are typically more active.
 The PET scan will help the doctor determine which cells are cancerous and which ones aren’t.
 A PET scan will be combined with a CT scan, which provides accurate images of the body’s organs, lymph nodes, tumors.

-Risk Factors of Lymphoma
+What Are the Risk Factors of Lymphoma?

 The following are risk factors for Hodgkin Lymphoma:

 - Previous infection with Epstein-Barr virus (EBV) infection or mononucleosis